swiss-ai-center/a-guide-to-mlops/docs/tools.md

 ## What are the tools used in this guide?

-In this guide, we will use the following tools to demonstrate the MLOps process:
+In this guide, you will use the following tools to demonstrate the MLOps
+process:

 - Code management: [:simple-git: Git](https://git-scm.com/)
 - Package management: [:simple-python: pip](https://pip.pypa.io/)